b01/kubernetes-the-hard-way/docs/12-smoke-test.md

 ## Services

-In this section you will verify the ability to expose applications using a [Service](https://kubernetes.io/docs/concepts/services-networking/service/).
+In this section you will verify the ability to expose applications using a [Service].

-Expose the `nginx` deployment using a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) service:
+Expose the `nginx` deployment using a [NodePort] service:

 ```bash
 kubectl expose deployment nginx \
   --port 80 --type NodePort
 ```

-> The LoadBalancer service type can not be used because your cluster is not configured with [cloud provider integration](https://kubernetes.io/docs/getting-started-guides/scratch/#cloud-provider).
-Setting up cloud provider integration is out of scope for this tutorial.
+> The LoadBalancer service type can not be used because your cluster is not
+> configured with [cloud provider integration].
+Setting up cloud provider
+> integration is out of scope for this tutorial.

 Retrieve the node port assigned to the `nginx` service: